nilnil47/MapleMobileServer/README.md

 ## using the heroku app

-download the heroku cli from [heroku websitehttps](//devcenter.heroku.com/articles/heroku-cli)
+if you don't familiar with heroku checkout [this link](https://devcenter.heroku.com/articles/getting-started-with-go#set-up) download the heroku cli from [heroku websitehttps](//devcenter.heroku.com/articles/heroku-cli)

 ```
 # login to heroku
 heroku login

+# push branch to heroku
+git push heroku <branch>
 ```